pdm-project/pdm/docs/docs/usage/dependency.md

 ??? warning "Be careful with the shell expansion"
     In most shells, the wildcard `*` will be expanded if there are matching files under the current directory.
-    To avoid getting unexpected results, you can quote the patterns: `pdm list 'flask-*' 'requests-*'`.
+    To avoid getting unexpected results, you can wrap the patterns with single quotes: `pdm list 'flask-*' 'requests-*'`.

 In `--tree` mode, only the subtree of the matched packages will be displayed.
 This can be used to achieve the same purpose as `pnpm why`, which is to show why a specific package is required.